MontiCore/montiarc/languages/MontiArc.md

 The MontiArc core repository contains the common basis of the MontiArc architecture description language.
-This project is maintained by the [Working Group for Model-Driven Systems Engineering (MDSE)][mdse].
+This project is maintained by the [Working Group for Model-Driven Systems Engineering (MDSE)][teams].

-The language for MontiArc Architecture diagrams is composed from five grammars, which also might be used independently:
+The language for MontiArc Architecture diagrams is composed of five grammars, which also might be used independently:
 - **ArcBasis**: basic language component for architectures consisting of ports, components, and connectors
 - **ComfortableArc**: extension of the architecture basis with comfort elements to ease the description of architectures
-- **ArcCore**: builds the core of architectural modelling by aggregating the above mentioned languages components (still without concrete expressions, literals, etc.)
 - **VariableArc**: extension of the architecture basis for variable component types, adding variable elements and constraints for their inclusion
+- **Modes**: extension of the architecture basis for dynamic reconfiguration, adding mode automata that describe structual reconfiguration through modes
-- **MontiArc**: extends ArcCore to a complete language with defined expressions, literals, and types.
-MontiArc furthermore embedds statecharts for behavior description.
+- **MontiArc**: extends the other language components to a complete language with defined expressions, literals, and types

 The main grammar file is [`MontiArc`][MontiArcGrammar].